Bayesian inference for aggregated Hawkes processes: Simulations

 We simulate 400 data sets from a bivariate spatio-temporal Hawkes process on the time window $[0,500]$ and the spatial window $[0,100]\times[0,100]$, using parameters

+The spectral radius of the specified $\alpha$ matrix is less than 1, ensuring the stationarity of the generated process.
+The parameters in the $\beta$ and $\gamma$ matrices control the expected time and distance in self- and cross-excitation, and their diagonal and off-diagonal elements are not inherently related.
 We consider aggregations over both time and space for both processes.
-For ease of visualization, we aggregate data using the same coarseness for time and space, and separately for each process, i.e $\Delta_1^t = \Delta_1^s = \Delta_1$ and $\Delta_2^t = \Delta_2^s = \Delta_2,$ where the subscript is used to indicate process 1 and 2.
-This is not necessary, and in our study of \cref{sec:application} we consider aggregations of different sizes.
-We consider 9 different data aggregations by varying $\Delta_1$ and $\Delta_2$ over the values 0, 0.75 and 1.
+For ease of visualization, we aggregate data using the same coarseness for time and space, and separately for each process, i.e $\Delta_1^t = \Delta_1^{\sss} = \Delta_1$ and $\Delta_2^t = \Delta_2^{\sss} = \Delta_2,$ where the subscript is used to indicate process 1 and 2.
+We consider 9 different data aggregations by varying $\Delta_1$ and $\Delta_2$ over the values 0, 1, 3.

-Applying our method on the aggregated data sets result in good estimates on average (\cref{tab:sim_st2} of the Appendix).
-The bias for the estimated parameters is consistently low, ranging from -0.009 to 0.061, and coverage is close to nominal, varying from 92.3 to 97\%, across all parameters and aggregations.
+Applying our method on the aggregated data sets results in good estimates on average (\cref*{tab:sim_st2}).
+The bias for the estimated parameters is consistently low, ranging from -0.008 to 0.033, and coverage is close to nominal, varying from 92.25 to 96.5\%, across all parameters and aggregations.
 Similar to the univariate case, the estimates of $\mu$ and $\alpha$ are very stable over different aggregations, with credible interval lengths that increase very slightly as the aggregations get coarser.
 Compared to these parameters, $\beta$ and $\gamma$ are more sensitive to coarser aggregations. \cref{fig:heatmap_st2} shows the mean credible interval lengths for $\beta$ and $\gamma$ over different aggregation sizes.
 We find that the credible interval length for parameters that correspond to self-excitation ($\beta_{11},\beta_{22},\gamma_{11},\gamma_{22}$) are affected mostly by aggregation in the process they represent; coarser aggregation in process 1 leads to higher credible interval length for $\beta_{11}, \gamma_{11}$ and little impact on the credible interval lengths for $\beta_{22}, \gamma_{22}$, while the reverse is true for coarser aggregation in process 2.
-In contrast, parameters which correspond to external-excitation ($\beta_{12},\beta_{21},\gamma_{12},\gamma_{21}$) are similarly affected by aggregation in either process.
+In contrast, parameters which correspond to cross-excitation ($\beta_{12},\beta_{21},\gamma_{12},\gamma_{21}$) are similarly affected by aggregation in either process.